How to deal with infidelity

 Here are some of the issues you need to consider before you decide on whether or not to pursue this affair.
 The following will have an impact on you:

 - Your and/or your lover's children may find out.
-How would you explain what's been happening - without blaming their mum or dad, because you decided to have an affair?
+How would you explain what's been happening - without blaming your partner?

-- Your lover may have children from more than one marriage or relationship.
-Have you considered the potential impact of the other parents' wishes, demands, involvement and judgments on your new relationship?
+- Your lover may have children from one or more partners.
+Have you considered the potential impact of the other parent(s') wishes, demands, involvement and judgments on your new relationship?
 This may or may not be important to you, but depending on the make-up of your family it can be a very big factor in your continuing relationship with those children.

 - It's very likely that your spouse won't want the children introduced to your new partner for a long time.
 So, if you're anticipating a future with this man or woman, your children may not be allowed to spend time with the two of you.
 This is particularly important if your marriage or relationship has really come to an end and you are keen to 'move on'.

-- Older children will make a judgement and you may find it very hard to recover their trust, love and respect.
-Can you imagine what it would be like telling teenage children about your infidelity?
+- Older children are very likely to judge you and you may find it very hard to recover their trust, love and respect.
+Imagine for a moment how you would tell your children that you have cheated on their mum/dad.

 Other Helpful Links